deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the two-stage pipeline of DynamicCity for dynamic LiDAR scene generation, including HexPlane encoding with a VAE and HexPlane diffusion with DiT.
+> 🔼 The figure illustrates the two-stage pipeline of DynamicCity, which uses a VAE to encode 4D LiDAR scenes as HexPlanes and a DiT to generate novel HexPlanes, subsequently decoded as novel 4D scenes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Pipeline of dynamic LiDAR scene generation.
 Our DynamicCity framework consists of two key procedures: (a) Encoding HexPlane with an VAE architecture (cf. Sec.
 4.1), and (b) 4D Scene Generation with HexPlane DiT (cf. Sec.
 4.2).